R-Gaurav/train-delay-estimation/README.md

 your system.
 In the tutorial you will also find how to deploy a train delay estimation service locally on your system.
 On executing a REST API call, e.g.
-*curl http://127.0.0.1:5000/12333* (more to be found in tutorial) you will get delay estimates (in minutes) at in-line station of Train 12333's journey on current date in a JSON format (example below).
+*curl http://127.0.0.1:5000/12333* (more to be found in tutorial) you will get delay estimates (in minutes) at in-line stations of Train 12333's journey on current date in a JSON format (example below).

 `